Naida1710/baby_bites/README.md

 ✅ Encourage collaboration between parents, creating a space where real-life experiences and tips can be shared openly By combining nutrition, convenience, and real-life practicality, Baby Bites helps parents turn mealtime into something simple, joyful, and nourishing — even when life is chaotic.

+## Testing

+###
+I performed manual testing on each page and feature of the app to test its functionality and responsiveness.

+### Validation Tools Used
+- **Python**: PEP8 compliance with proper formatting and documentation.
+- **JavaScript**: JSHint validation with ES6 compatibility.
+- **HTML/CSS**: W3C validation for markup and styling.

 ## Technologies Used

 ### Backend